 - Offer a deal: Sweeten a purchase by offering a gift for the person buying the gift card.
 For example, “Buy a $50 gift card and get a candle for yourself” or “Buy a $25 gift card and upgrade your combo for free.”
 You can also offer a discount for the gift card itself, such as selling a $100 gift card for $80.
 Another option is to use gift cards of a smaller amount as an add-on to a purchase.
 For example, “Buy two large combos and get a $10 gift card.”
 These gifts can be perfect for those who want to add a little something special into their stocking stuffers.

 - Be bold: Make gift card designs bold so they’ll stand out.
 Try a bright interpretation of your logo or a fun image, or purchase holiday-themed cards for the season.
+Make your unique product offerings stand out.
 (For restaurants, green-and-red burgers are your friend.)

 How to sell gift cards online

-Square customers that sell eGift cards are also added to Square’s Give and Get Local directory where consumers can look up what stores in their surrounding area sell online and in-store gift cards.
+Businesses that sell Square eGift cards are also added to the Square Give and Get Local directory, where consumers can look up stores in their surrounding area that sell online and in-store gift cards.

-In addition to selling gift cards on your own website, you can sell them on social media — like Facebook or Instagram -— or on marketplace sites like Etsy.
-These sites are especially good if your own website doesn’t have e-commerce capabilities.
+In addition to selling gift cards on your own website, you can sell them on social media channels such as Facebook or Instagram or on marketplace sites such as Etsy.
+These sites are especially good if your own website doesn’t have eCommerce capabilities.

-It’s important to be strategic about which sites make the most sense for your products, brand, and customers.
-When posting, ensure your gift cards get visibility in relevant searches by tagging your ad with keywords and phrases (or hashtags on social media) that shoppers might use to find your products or services.
+It’s important to be strategic about which sites make the most sense for your brand, customers, and products.
+When you post, ensure that your gift cards get visibility in relevant searches by tagging your ad with keywords and phrases — or hashtags on social media — that shoppers might use to find your products or services.

 How to promote gift cards on other channels

-The advice above works if you can get someone to your store or website, or your profiles on social networks or marketplaces.
+The advice above works if you can get someone to your store, your website, or your profiles on social networks and marketplaces.
 But if your customers don’t know you offer gift cards, they can’t buy them.
-So you need to create a gift card strategy and invest in promotions and marketing.
+So consider creating a gift card strategy and investing in promotions and marketing.

 Get the word out to your current customers through your social media channels and through email marketing.
-Create fun campaigns that include photos of your gift cards with your products, and mention any promotions you’re having.
+Create fun campaigns that include photos of your gift cards with your products, and mention any upcoming promotions.

 If you want to use your customers to get the word out about gift cards, try a social campaign that gives away gift cards.
-Invite people to submit some kind of holiday content (this could vary based on what your business is) with a hashtag specific to your business, or photos of what they would purchase with their gift card.
+Invite people to submit some kind of holiday content.
+This can vary based on what your business is.
+Have them use a hashtag specific to your business or photos of what they would purchase with their gift card.
 Then award the best submissions.

 If you want to offer exclusive or special, unbeatable gift card deals, consider marketing them to your loyal customers through Square Loyalty and giving a gift to those who support your business frequently.